-Allergy & Immunology Specialist in Iowa
+Allergy & Immunology Specialist in Eastern Iowa

 Allergy is a medical specialty focused on the diagnosis and management of allergies.
 Allergic reactions occur when the body reacts to a substance that is normally harmless, such as pollen, food, or medication.
 Allergists care for a wide range of problems, including allergic rhinitis (hayfever), asthma, chronic sinusitis, eczema (atopic dermatitis), contact dermatitis (rashes due to chemicals), urticaria and angioedema (hives and swelling), food allergy, medication allergy, insect allergy, and anaphylaxis (life-threatening allergic reactions).
 Allergists take a thorough medical history to guide appropriate testing, diagnosis, and treatment of allergic problems.
 The goal is to provide relief of symptoms so that patients can live life without limits.